xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 {---------------------------------------------------------------}
 ```

-Note the new recognizer  IsOrOp,  which is also a copy, this time
+Note the new recognizer `IsOrOp`, which is also a copy, this time
-of IsAddOp:
+of `IsAddOp`:

 ```delphi
 {--------------------------------------------------------------}